 The above principles do not apply to researchers with the Lite plan, as the Lite plan has no subscription cycles.

 The following table lists a few examples illustrating how much the Session Fee charge will be given the number of participants a researcher may run in a single month:

-As the table shows, for researchers who run more than 25 participants a month, the Plus Plan saves researchers $12.50 compared to the Free plan, which essentially pays for itself (the Plus Plan costs $10 a month).
-For researchers who routinely run 100 and more participants, the Pro Plan pays for itself as well.
+As the table shows, for researchers who run more than 25 participant entries a month, the Standard Plan saves researchers $12.50 compared to the Lite plan, which essentially pay for itself (the Standard Plan costs $10 a month).
+For researchers who routinely run 100 and more participant entries, the Pro Plan pays for itself as well.
 For big labs that run hundreds of participants each month, the Pro plan still offers significant savings, or you can sign your whole lab up for Pro plans via the “Plus 1” feature to achieve even greater savings.

 A session fee charge will always be generated after a session has finished collecting data and participant data are downloaded from that session.
-If the researcher’s account carries a balance that is sufficient for covering this fee, FindingFive will automatically deduct this fee from researcher’s account balance.
-If the researcher’s account balance cannot cover the fee entirely, the charge will be automatically applied to the primary payment method saved in the researcher’s profile.
+The charge can be paid with any payment card saved in the researcher’s account.

 Faculty are not eligible for this waiver.
 A request for this waiver can be submitted either by the instructor of the course to waive the fee for the entire class or by individual students.
 We will release a form for submitting this request, and registrar records will be required as evidence for this request.
 The teaching waiver can only be used exactly once per researcher account in a 12-month period.

 In this final section, we outline the expected financial impact on researcher users as a result of these changes.